ai-ward/martech-rag-assistant/README.md

 Works with both CPU and CUDA-enabled GPUs.

-This project is for demonstration purposes (resume/portfolio showcase).
+This project is intended as a resume/portfolio showcase.

 💡 Resume Highlights